-Since the 1980's, Ferrous Protection have been widely considered as an industry leader in the application of solvent free materials in bulk liquid storage tanks and vessels.
+Since the 1980's, Ferrous Protection have been widely considered an industry leader in the application of solvent free materials in bulk liquid storage tanks and vessels.

 Having completed works in most fields across the UK and overseas, Ferrous Protection have the experience and competency to remove any existing lining and rust and re-apply a brand new protective lining often giving an extended life of 15+ years.